ChrisW-priv/PersonalVault/zettelkasten/Curry pattern.md

 	})([]);
 }
 ```
-In this code we cole
+In this code we collect arguments into a list and then we call function with those arguments spread when number of arguments is enough.